 It is an opportunity to go up to the Observatory on top of Marina Bay Sands, to watch the light and music show at the Marina Bay Shoppes walk or at the Gardens by the Bay.
 Or you could go up the suspended bridge at Gardens by the Bay without having to queue.
 And don’t forget to snap that photo at the Merlion without most of the photobombing that usually goes on.

-Aside from finding things to keep you occupied, you also should remember a few important things:
+Aside from finding things to keep you occupied during Chinese New Year, you also should remember a few important things:

 1. Stock up on food.
-No kidding, there will not be a way to buy anything except for what is available in Little India or at the 711.
+I am not exaggerating here, there will not be a way to buy anything except for what is available in Little India or at the 711.
 So if you don’t feel like eating prefabricated food for 4 days, buy in advance.
 Most supermarkets will close early on the Eve of CNY so plan ahead

-2. If you need to take a cab during those days be ready to wait.
-As Chinese drivers will not be working only Malay or Indian drivers will, so the supply will be significantly decreased.
+2. If you need to take a cab during Chinese New Year be ready to wait.
+As Chinese drivers will not be working only Malay or Indian drivers will, so the supply will be significantly decreased ad prices will go up.
 One year I got completely stuck having to fly out on the last day of Chinese New Year for work at 5am and I barely made it!